“Hurry up and wait.”

 Live Flight Information Display Systems (FIDS)

-Within the airport, live flight information displays are used to communicate a variety of critical travel information such as arrivals, departures, gate information, flight number, flight status etc. Travelers rely on these displays to help them plan their travel experience.
+Within the airport, there are live flight information displays that communicate a variety of critical travel information, such as arrivals, departures, gate information, flight number, flight status etc. Travelers rely on these displays to help them plan their travel experience.